sameerjadhav3440/Angular_SpringBoot/README.md

 # Angular_SpringBoot
-This is develop branch and this project related to spring boot and angular
+This project related to spring boot and angular CRUD operation